 To start creating your own set of goals in Cascade, go to the “My Goals” page, which is located under your name in the top left.
 In the top right hand corner you will see an “Add Goal” button.
 This short video will walk you through the goal setting process.

 It’s important to try to contribute to at least one other goal when you create your goal.
-Otherwise, your new goal will be viewed as being ‘unaligned’ with the organization’s strategy.
+Otherwise, your new goal will be viewed as being ‘unaligned’ with the organisation’s strategy.

 Goals in Cascade conform to the concept of SMART goals.
 In other words: Specific, Measurable, Achievable, Results-focused, and Time-bound.